Editor’s Note: This post was updated on April 2, 2019.

 While having your product mentioned on a popular news site is already a huge PR win, you can amplify the results by extending your campaign to Facebook.

 For example, WeWork is sharing an article they were mentioned in, originally published on Inc.com.
 (They’ve even made it a pinned post to share the good news with all their Facebook page visitors.)

 Here’s another example of WeWork’s Facebook post sharing media coverage by TechCrunch.

-There are several reasons to include 3rd party media mentions on your Facebook page and even promote the posts to amplify the reach:
+There are several reasons to include third-party media mentions on your Facebook page, and even promote the posts to amplify the reach:

-- People trust product reviews more when they come from a 3rd party or other customers.
-So, they’ll be more likely to trust a publication’s opinion than a simple ad.
-According to BrightLocal, 72% of consumers say reading a positive customer reviews increase their trust in a business.
+- People trust product reviews more when they come from other customers or third parties and are more likely to trust a publication’s opinion than an ad.
+According to BrightLocal, 91% of 18-34 year old consumers trust online reviews as much as personal recommendations.

 - Many brands add the “Featured In” snippet on their landing pages to increase trust.
 It will have the same positive effect on your Facebook page.

 - Positive media mentions also enhance your B2B employer branding, making your company a desirable workplace.

 The next time your B2B brand is mentioned by a news publisher or industry website, consider sharing the good news on Facebook as well.

 B2B Facebook Idea #3: Make Product Announcements Heard